ben-ryder/jigsaw/README.md

 A React component library with Tailwind CSS for use in my personal projects.

 ## Development
-This repo was bootstrapped with [create-react-app](https://create-react-app.dev/) and uses [Storybook](https://storybook.js.org/) for component development.
+This repo uses [Storybook](https://storybook.js.org/) for component development and is packaged via [Rollup](https://github.com/rollup/rollup).

-The component library package itself is then bundled via [Rollup](https://github.com/rollup/rollup) and published to NPM as `@ben-ryder/jigsaw`.
+## Credits
+Thanks to Alex Eagleson on dev.to for [his article on setting up a React component library](https://dev.to/alexeagleson/how-to-create-and-publish-a-react-component-library-2oe#adding-rollup) which helped me sort my Rollup configuration.